rgehrsitz/rex/docs/REVIVAL_PLAN.md

 The present Otto timeout only returns from the caller; it does not stop an infinite JavaScript execution.
 The VM is also shared mutable state.
 Before expanding scripts, choose one path:

-1. **Trusted scripts only (recommended for the next release):** disable scripts by default, label them clearly as trusted-only, and preserve the feature for controlled deployments.
+1. **Trusted scripts only (selected for the next release):** scripts are disabled by default and may be enabled with `engine.scripts_enabled` only for controlled deployments with fully trusted rulesets.
 2. **Isolated execution:** run scripts in a separate constrained process with a hard timeout and memory/CPU limits.
 This is necessary for untrusted rule authors.
 3. **Remove scripts:** retain a smaller, safer declarative rules engine.